Muhamad Firly

-Muhamad Firly (born 16 July 1999) is an Indonesian professional footballer who plays as a centre back for Liga 1 club Barito Putera.
+Muhamad Firly (born 16 July 1999) is an Indonesian professional footballer who plays as a centre-back or defensive midfielder for Liga 1 club Persik Kediri, on loan from Barito Putera.

 Club career

 Barito Putera

 He was signed for Barito Putera to play in Liga 1 in the 2021 season.
 Firly made his league debut on 23 September 2021 in a match against Persikabo 1973 at the Wibawa Mukti Stadium, Cikarang.

+Persik Kediri (loan)

+On 25 June 2025, he was signed for Persik Kediri, on loan from Barito Putera.

 International career

 In October 2021, Firly was called up to the Indonesia U23 in a friendly match against Tajikistan and Nepal and also prepared for 2022 AFC U-23 Asian Cup qualification in Tajikistan by Shin Tae-yong.